Bayesian Structure Learning in Sparse Gaussian Graphical Models: Statistical performance

 To assess the performance of the graph structure, we compute the posterior probability of the true graph, and the calibration error (CE) measure, defined as follows

-where, for each $e \in \mathcal{W}$, $\hat{p}_e$ is the posterior pairwise edge inclusion probability (eq. \ref{posterior-edge}) and $G_{true}$ is the true graph.
-The CE is positive with a minimal at $0$ and smaller is the better.
+where, for each $e \in \mathcal{W}$, $\hat{p}_e$ is the posterior pairwise edge inclusion probability in (\ref{posterior-edge}) and $G_{true}$ is the true graph.
+The CE is positive with a minimum at $0$ and smaller is better.

 Table \ref{table:6node} reports comparisons of our method with two other Bayesian approaches (WL and Lenkoski), reporting the mean values and standard errors in parentheses.
 We repeat the entire simulation $50$ times.
-The first and second columns show the performance of the algorithms; Our algorithm performs better due to its faster convergence feature.
+The first and second columns show the performance of the algorithms.
+Our algorithm performs better due to its faster convergence feature.
 The third column shows the acceptance probability ($\alpha$) which is the probability of moving to a new graphical model.
 The fourth column shows that our algorithm is slower than the Lenkoski algorithm and faster than the WL approach.
 It can be argued that to make a fair comparison our method takes $60,000$ samples in 25 minutes while e.g. Lenkoski algorithm in 14 minutes takes only $60,000 \times 0.058 = 3,480$ efficient samples.
+For fair comparison we performed all simulations in R. However, our package {\tt BDgraph} efficiently implements the algorithm with C++ code linked to R. For $60,000$ iterations, our C++ code takes only 17 seconds instead of 25 minutes in R, which means around 90 times faster than the R code.
+It makes our algorithm computationally feasible for high-dimensional graphs.